redFrik/udk10-Embedded_Systems/udk131121/README.md

 //--backup
 ----------
 When all the above is working i'd recommend to do a backup of your sd card.
 On osx it's easy to do with [PiCopier](http://ivanx.com/raspberrypi/).
-Then if anything break you can restore your system from this backup with Pi Filler.
+Then if anything break you can restore your system from this backup with Pi Filler (same as we did writing the original disk image last week).

 //--loading files
 -----------------